Raku/roast/APPENDICES/README.md

 The `APPENDICES` directory of the Perl 6 specification contains *advisory* specifications.
-These tests describe behaviour some implementations chose to follow and other implementations may follow the same behaviour, to offer similar execution results from same Perl 6 programs.
+These tests describe behaviour some implementations chose to follow and other implementations may follow the same behaviour, to offer similar execution results from the same Perl 6 programs.

 However, it's possible some implementations or some environments may not be able to adhere to these specifications.
-For example, an implementation that can compute `2**-10000000000` sufficiently fast may choose to use higher limits for powers before throwing overlow exceptions.
+For example, an implementation that can compute `2**-10000000000` sufficiently fast may choose to use higher limits for powers before throwing overflow exceptions.

 In summation, the APPENDICES contain tests that fall somewhere between implementation-specific tests residing in test suites of particular